top of page

 • 5 min read

-And, of course, there's also a developmental dimension to cell division.
-During embryonic development, cells divide at an astonishing pace.
-By birth, the human body contains about one trillion cells, meaning at least that many cell divisions had to have occurred to build the body from a single fertilized egg (2).
-Even after birth, cells divide more frequently during infancy and childhood than in adulthood.
+There is also a developmental dimension.
+During embryonic development, cells divide at an fast pace.
+By birth, the human body contains about one trillion cells, meaning at least that many divisions have occurred to build the body from a single fertilized egg.

 The cell cycle

 For many human cells the cycle takes roughly 24 hours, though the timing varies widely.
-Those 24 or so hours are divided into four phases in the following order: G1 (for "growth 1"), S ("synthesis"), G2 ("growth 2"), and M (mitosis).
+Those 24 or so hours are divided into four phases in the following order:

 Cells that aren't actively dividing but just doing their jobs are often described as being in G0 ("G zero").
 G0 is not part of the cell cycle.
 But a cell in G0 can enter the cell cycle at G1 if growth signals from the surrounding tissue reach it.

-Of the four phases of the actual cell cycle, the S phase and M phase are primary--they respectively deliver the two outputs of the cell cycle: replication and division.
-The other two phases, G1 and G2, are focused on preparing for S phase and confirming that the cell is ready to divide in M phase, respectively.
+Of the four phases of the actual cell cycle, the S phase and M phase are primary--they deliver the two outputs of the cell cycle: genome replication and cell division.

 There are several distinct and highly choreographed steps in M phase.
 We'll discuss these in the next chapter.